5g-media/Docker-nginx-rtmp/README.md

 nginx-rtmp-module Version 1.2.1

 ## Configurations
-This image exposes port 1935 for RTMP Steams and has 2 default channels open "live" and "testing".
+This image exposes port 1935 for RTMP streams and has 2 default channels open "live" and "testing".

 live (or your first stream name) is also accessable via HLS on port 8080